 Tips for the speaking part

 There is actually no proper or stable position for this when speaking.
 It could be in the middle or at the end.
-What’s important is, you use it.
+What’s important is you use it.
 It’s a common polite word to use in German.

 Tip #2.
 When in doubt, go for basics.

-Example of the writing test
+Example of the A1 German writing test

 Situation sample: Answering a letter of a birthday invitation.

 thank you for your invitation.
 I am so glad to attend your 30th birthday.
-What can I bring you for a present?
+What can I bring you as a present?
 Would you prefer a chocolate cake or wine?
 Also, would you tell me how to get to your house (address)?
 I will be going there by car.
 Thanks in advance and I look forward to seeing you.

 Liebe Pamela, Danke für deine Einladung.
 Ich freue mich sehr über Ihren 30.
 Geburtstag.
 Was kann ich dir als Geschenk bringen?
 Möchten Sie lieber einen Schokoladenkuchen oder Wein?
 Würdest du mir auch sagen, wie ich zu deinem Haus komme?
 Ich werde mit dem Auto dorthin fahren.
 Vielen Dank im Voraus und ich freue mich auf Sie.
 Mit Liebe, Catherine